neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/animals-in-motion.md

 All course materials will be made available as part of the online handbook at <https://animals-in-motion.neuroinformatics.dev> and remain accessible afterwards.

-Feel free to look through the handbook to understand its contents, but keep in mind that updates will be made before the 2026 event.
+Feel free to look through the handbook to get a sense of its contents, but keep in mind that updates will be made before the 2026 event.

 :::